Witton railway station

-Witton railway station serves the Witton area of the city of Birmingham, England.
-It is situated on the Birmingham-Walsall Line, part of the former Grand Junction Railway, opened in 1837.
-The line through the station was electrified in 1966 as part of the London Midland Region's electrification programme.
-The actual energization of the line from Coventry to Walsall through Aston took place on 15 August 1966.
+Witton railway station, opened in 1876, serves the Witton area of the city of Birmingham, England.
+It is situated on the Chase Line, part of the former Grand Junction Railway which opened in 1837.
+The line was electrified in 1966, as part of the London Midland Region's electrification programme; the line from Coventry to Walsall was energised on 15 August 1966.
 The station, and all trains serving it, are operated by West Midlands Trains.